 Parents should discuss with their children before school whether they are to ride the bus or be picked up at the school; whether they are to stay for tutorials or not; and other family matters.

-Please avoid calling the school to talk to your child or to leave messages for your child.
+In cases of emergencies, messages will be delivered to students in class.
+We do ask parents to limit calling the school to talk to your child or to leave messages.